mjordan/introduction_to_relational_databases/README.md

 ## Exercise 2: Using SQL

 In this exercise, we will create a database table describing shapes, populate the table with some data, and modify some of the data.
-Your instructor will provide the URL of the tool you will use, plus login credentials for the tool.
+Your instructor will provide the URL adn login credentials for the tool you will use.

 The ER diagram for the table (including the data types for each column) is: